telerik/kendo-ui-core/README.md

 <script src="http://cdn.kendostatic.com/2014.2.716/js/jquery.min.js"></script>
 <script src="http://cdn.kendostatic.com/2014.2.716/js/kendo.ui.core.min.js"></script>
 ```
-The main advantage to this is that your users may be able to leverage a primed cache version of Kendo UI Core if they've visited other sites using the framework.
+The main advantage of the CDN approach is that your users may be able to leverage a primed cache version of Kendo UI Core if they've visited other sites using the framework.

 ## Documentation